mxmxmx/eurotrash_mkII/hard/BOM.md

 notes:

-(‡) something fancier can be used for the audio output (the dual op amp being used for audio output). i've tried both _OPA1662 and AD8599_ in the audio path - not sure whether i'd notice the difference, YMMV.
+(‡) something fancier can be used for the audio output ( = the dual op amp being used for audio output). i've tried **OPA1662, AD8599, and LME49720** in the audio path - not sure whether i'd notice the difference, YMMV. but it's reassuring, sort of.

 (‡‡) the spi flash is optional; it's a very useful add-on though, as it allows for lower-latency one-shot triggering compared to streaming from SD card (~4ms vs ~8ms). the winbond ICs are a bit hard to find, i got mine from alibaba. (there's pin/software compatible alternative ICs at mouser and the usual places, which should work, see here for a list of supported devices: https://github.com/PaulStoffregen/SerialFlash (NB: the footprint is soic-8)); alternatively, the SPI SRAM thing may be used (which is supported by the pjrc audio API, but not part of the firmware), cf http://www.pjrc.com/teensy/gui/?info=AudioEffectDelayExternal for details